 Supervillainy is afoot in the Arctic Circle-set opening, as an intelligence team and everything else (save for a porta john and its user) are pulled into the sky by an unknown magnetic force.
 Yes, Gru (Steve Carell) is back, but the bald supervillain who stole the moon has now settled down as a family man with his three adopted daughters, Margo (Miranda Cosgrove), Edith (Dana Gaier), and Agnes (Elsie Kate Fisher).
 As he's turned to making tasteless jelly and jam in the basement with his Minions and Dr. Nefario (Russell Brand), enthusiastic, ultra-competent Anti-Villain League agent Lucy Wilde (Kristen Wiig) uses her "lipstick taser" and kidnaps him.
 Recruited by the AVL, headed by the pompous, jaw-joweled Silas Ramsbottom (Steve Coogan), he's back in the game to take out the mystery villain who's using the serum PX-41 to turn any living thing into a mindless killing machine.
 Gru and Lucy pinpoint the location of the serum in a mall, so by posing as owners of a cupcake shop called "Bake My Day," they can hopefully find the mastermind.

-Because Gru is softened and made to be less devilish and, well, despicable, the film is blander and less heartfelt than before.
-However, for an animated sequel, it's no less entertaining.
+Because Gru is softened and made to be less devilish and, well, despicable, the film is blander than before.
+However, for an animated sequel, it's no less entertaining and heartfelt.
 Steve Carell is still wonderfully spiky and sweet as the Russian-accented Gru, who is capable of loving and will do anything for his daughters, to the point of dressing up as a fairy princess for a birthday party, and still gets to show dashes of his mean villainy.
 Said Minions get more to do here, even as they're secretly being snatched away and sucked up by an ice cream truck before turning into the baddie's army of purple, toothsome gremlins that eat everything in sight and wreak havoc.
 When they are on screen, the chattery, cheerfully goofy buddies effortlessly steal the show—one vacuums in a maid uniform and, when held on an island, one is in a coconut bra, eating a banana, and another bares his yellow behind—and as their capping performance, they sing All 4 One's "I Swear."